Zamiell/isaac-faq/misc/Blog-Response.md

 # IsaacScript, and Why It Doesn't Suck

-Jill posted a [fairly long blog](https://blog.oat.zone/isaacscript-and-why-it-sucks/) about IsaacScript.
-I welcome well-intentioned criticism, so I thank Jill for putting it together, which must have taken a long time.
+On Noveber 1st, 2011, Jill posted a [fairly long blog](https://blog.oat.zone/isaacscript-and-why-it-sucks/) about IsaacScript.
+This blog is filled with misinformation, and Jill herself has called it the post a "dumpster fire" in August, 2022.
+The blog prompted me to write a response to try and cure some of this confusion, which is below.
+If you want a more up-to-date overview of the pros and cons of using IsaacScript, the [features page](https://isaacscript.github.io/main/features) and the [Is IsaacScript Right for Me?](https://isaacscript.github.io/main/right-for-me) page do a pretty good job of covering it.

-She brings forth the following points:
+In the blog, Jill brings forth the following points:

 1. TypeScript isn't a good programming language.
 2. Other programming languages that transpile to Lua should have been chosen instead of TypeScript.